intel/llvm/sycl/doc/extensions/LevelZeroBackend/LevelZeroBackend.md

 The Level-Zero backend is aimed to provide the best possible performance of SYCL application on a variety of targets supported.
 The currently supported targets are all Intel GPUs starting with Gen9.

+This extension provides a feature-test macro as described in the core SYCL specification section 6.3.3 "Feature test macros".
+Therefore, an implementation supporting this extension must predefine the macro `SYCL_EXT_ONEAPI_BACKEND_LEVEL_ZERO`.
+Applications can test for the existence of this macro to determine if the implementation supports this feature.

 NOTE: This extension is following SYCL 2020 backend specification.
 Prior API for interoperability with Level-Zero is marked
       as deprecated and will be removed in the next release.